DRMRK/Machine_Learning-/ensembling_blending_stacking/readme.md

 - Logistic regression --> AUC score 0.7676

 ##### Stacking using XGboost
 - I use the output of the above 4 models as features and train a  XGboost classfier model on these features.
-The AUC score 0.8563
+- AUC score 0.8563

 ##### From this exercise we see that stacking helps in improving the AUC score.